 The method used in collecting data from respondents in this study is a questionnaire or questionnaire.
 The questionnaire in this study was used to collect data during the field survey.
-The questionnaire contains questions related to the variables of entrepreneurship education in the family, entrepreneurial attitudes, and entrepreneurial motivation during the COVID-19 pandemic.
+The questionnaire contains questions related to the variables of ergepreneurship education in the family, entrepreneurial attitudes, and entrepreneurial motivation during the COVID-19 pandemic.
 The questionnaire developed in this study is a questionnaire that uses impartial and straightforward words so that respondents can understand and answer items quickly.
-Questionnaire items were adopted and developed from theory and previous research with modifications and developments as needed.
+Questionnaire items were adopted and developed from theory and previous generally search with modifications and developments as needed.
 All statements in the questionnaire use a Likert scale consisting of five points ranging from 1 (strongly disagree) to 5 (strongly agree).

-The instruments used in this study have subsequently been tested for validity and reliability.
 The instrument validity test was carried out by calculating the correlation between each question and the total score using the Product Moment correlation formula.
 If r > 0.30, the statement item from the questionnaire is declared valid (Mohajan, 2017), while to test the reliability of the instrument in this study, the researcher uses the Alpha Cronbach method.
 If Cronbach's Alpha value > 0.60, the questionnaire is declared reliable or consistent (Mohajan, 2017).